Understanding Common Claim Denial Reasons

 Consider consulting with an insurance attorney if you experience a pattern of unreasonable behavior, a claim denial causing significant financial hardship, refusal to provide written denial reasons, or exhausted internal appeals without resolution.

-Understanding how insurance adjusters work and the tactics they use to reduce payouts can also help you decide whether professional legal help is warranted.
+Understanding how claim adjusters work and the tactics they use to reduce payouts can also help you decide whether professional legal help is warranted.

 Filing Complaints with State Insurance Commissioners

 State insurance departments serve as regulatory bodies that enforce insurance laws and protect consumers from unfair practices.
-In 2025, claims handling satisfaction dropped to 78% (down from 82% in 2024), and the number of customers shopping for new policies rose to 57% — signs of growing consumer frustration that state regulators are actively monitoring.
+Claims handling satisfaction stagnated at 78% in 2025, down from 82% in 2024, and consumer frustration is driving more drivers to escalate complaints through official channels — with real results.

 The Complaint Process